-In this podcast, CDC’s Dr. Allison Brown explains how contact lens wearers can reduce their risk of eye infections.
-Created: 10/29/2012 by National Center for Emerging and Zoonotic Infectious Diseases (NCEZID).
+In this podcast, CDC’s Dr. Jennifer Cope explains some basic steps for proper wear and care of soft contact lenses.
+Created: 2/4/2014 by National Center for Emerging and Zoonotic Infectious Diseases (NCEZID).

 Millions of people enjoy the benefits of contact lenses every day, but without proper care, your contacts can be the source of painful and sometimes blinding eye infections.

 I encourage you to follow these tips to keep your contact lenses clean and your eyes safe.
 To learn more, visit www.cdc.gov/contactlenses.

 For the most accurate health information, visit www.cdc.gov, or call 1-800-CDC-INFO.